Advanced filters on New boards

 In this article:

-Open the Board controls sidebar.
+1. Open the Board controls sidebar from the right side of the header.
 (If you've just created a new board, this sidebar will open automatically.)

-(Optional) Click the AND logical operator to switch to the OR condition.
+8. (Optional Click the AND logical operator to switch to the OR operator.

 Note: When working with multiple filters, your logical operators (see #8 above) must be either AND or OR.
 You can't use both on the same board.